Job Announcement Number

 As a conditional of employment, your position will be a Mixed Tour position.
 Mixed Tour of duty is a combination of full time, part time and intermittent work schedules which allows the best utilization of resources based on the work requirements of the organization.
 You will be required to sign a Mixed Tour Agreement.

-This announcement can be used for selection to one or more positions assigned to the NOAA Ship Reuben Lasker, homeported in San Diego, CA. Your duty location will be determined by your home of record or ship’s home port.
+Once selected, you may be sent to any vessel nationwide.
+There is no guarantee that you will be assigned to any particular vessel or geographic location, however, your duty location will be determined by your home of record or ship’s home port.
 Duty locations are Norfolk, VA; Charleston, SC; Woods Hole, MA; Pascagoula, MS; Newport, OR; Kodiak, AK; Ketchikan, AK; San Diego, CA; Honolulu, HI; Davisville, RI; New Castle, NH.
+Home duty location will determine base salary.

 A one year Trial period may be required.